How to Adopt From South Africa

 Income

-Families must have a positive net worth and an income of at least $15,000 per family member, including the adopted child.
+Families must have an income of at least $15,000 per family member, including the adopted child.

 Criminal History

-Applicants cannot have a history of felonies and no more than two misdemeanors in their lifetime.
-Misdemeanors will be considered on a case-by-case basis.
+Applicants with a criminal history will be assessed on a case-by-case basis.

 Medical History

-Applicants without a past or current diagnosis of a life-threatening or communicable disease or other condition that impairs their ability to parent and/or the quality of life of a child are eligible to adopt from South Africa.
+Applicants without a past or current diagnosis of a life-threatening or communicable disease or other condition that impairs their ability to parent and/or the quality of life of a child are eligible to adopt.
+All other medical conditions will be considered on a case-by-case basis.

 HOW MUCH DOES IT COST TO ADOPT FROM SOUTH AFRICA?